Multi-graph management

 Yes

 The subgraph name.
 Only lowercase letters (a-z), digits (0-9), and underscores (_) are allowed.
-The name user is reserved and cannot be used.
+Note: user cannot be used as the name.

 params